ugraphix/JobTrawl/README.md

 # ATS Job Aggregator

-A lightweight local web app that searches across configured ATS-backed job boards and normalizes results into one filterable list.
+A lightweight local web app that searches across configured ATS-backed career pages and normalizes results into one filterable list.
+It excludes aggregator sites like LinkedIn, Indeed, and Glassdoor to avoid ads, reposted, and ghost listings from for-profit platforms that treat users as the product.

 ## What it does